Kenneth Hoffman - Obituary

-URBANA — Kenneth James Hoffman, 90, of Urbana, passed away Saturday, Sept.
-19, 2020, at the Springfield Regional Medical Center.
+WEST LIBERTY - Kenneth James Hoffman, 90, of Urbana passed away Saturday, September 19, 2020 at the Springfield Regional Medical Center.

 He is survived by his grandchildren, Douglas Hoffman, Debra (Robert) McClure and Daniel (Michelle) Hoffman; great-grandchildren, Sydnie, Shane, Morgan, Trent, Kaylynn, Jackson, Lorelei, Michael, Braydan, and Hunter; daughter-in-law, Sheila Hoffman; many nieces and nephews.